Neolin: Biography

+Hundreds of native people in the area later known as Ohio became disciples of Neolin.
+Neolin taught that Native Americans had been corrupted by European ways and needed to purify themselves by returning to their traditions and preparing for a holy war.
+"Drive them out," he declared of the settlers.
+A group of chiefs, most prominently chief Pontiac of the Odawa, gained influence by adopting Neolin's ideas and organized a confederacy of tribes in the Great Lakes region.
 Pontiac and his allies planned a coordinated attack against the British in the spring of 1763.
-Neolin rejected the uprising, and called for the tribes to lay down their arms.
-But Pontiac's War went ahead, and proved to be one of the first in a series of Native American anti-colonial resistance movements marked by an inspirational combination of religious and political leadership.
+Neolin rejected the uprising and called for the tribes to lay down their arms, but Pontiac's War persisted despite his appeal.
+The conflict was one of many Native American anti-colonial resistance movements inspired by religious leadership.

 Legacy

 The Trout, also called Maya-Ga-Wy, was an Ottawa prophet on the scene in the early 1800s.
 He was noted for having carried on the legacy of Neolin and Pontiac, advocating the return to traditional ways as a means of combating European domination.
 His beliefs went further, not only condemning alcohol and the fur trade with whites, but also the consumption of bread ("food of the Whites") and the wearing of hats.

 Neolin's teachings, as adopted by Pontiac, affected the policy "of nearly twenty tribes from Lake Ontario to the Mississippi, including among them the Ojibwa, Ottawa, Potawatomi, Seneca, Huron, Miami, Shawnee, and Delaware."
-Pontiac was known to use "Neolin's message as a slogan ... to attract warriors" for the military movement on Detroit" (Dowd 35).
+Pontiac was known to use "Neolin's message as a slogan ... to attract warriors" for the military movement on Detroit".

+Historians have speculated that Neolin's prophecy was influenced by his exposure to Christianity by European settlers.
+Many aspects of Neolin's vision seem to borrow from Christian mythology, including the pillars of fire, diverging roads, ascension to heaven, the voice of God, and the promise of a halo.
+Most significantly, Neolin's story mirrors the Book of Exodus, in which Moses receives the Ten Commandments atop Mount Sinai and delivers them to the Israelites.
+Neolin's message also closely reflects the Christian value of self-control as a virtue in the rejection of sin.